neerajprao/Educational-Website/README.md

-Here is the website link - learnsphere.netlify.app
+Here is the website link - learnsphere.netlify.app/